blockoptions/blockoptions/whitepaper/whitepaper.md

  And binary options are often considered a form of gambling rather than investment because of their negative cumulative payout (the brokers have an edge over the investor) and because they require little or no knowledge of the markets.

 > This sort of thing can quickly become addictive... no one, no matter
-> how knowledgeable, can consistently predict what a stock or commodity
+> how knowledgeable can consistently predict what a stock or commodity
 > will do within a short time frame.
 [4]

-The biggest binary options platform in United States made almost 1M profit per day.
+One of the biggest binary options platform in United States makes almost 1M profit per day.
 IG Group, One of the top company made $305.1 million of net trading revenue in 2016.[5].

-Binary options seems to have more funs compare to dice game, and there is no leading blockchain binary options platform running right now.
-BlockOptions.io will have big potential to be the No.1 blockchain binary options platform on market.
+Binary options seems to have more funds compare to dice game, and there is no leading blockchain binary options platform running right now.
+BlockOptions.io will have big potential to be the No.1 blockchain binary options platform on the market.

 *1.2.
 Common Issues in Binary Options Industry*
 -----------------------------------------------